 - Let you know our step-by-step process for handling your loved one’s estate

-Whether you have a simple succession or a succession that is complicated by family members who can’t agree on what should happen next or other factors, our New Orleans succession lawyers are here to help you.
+Whether you have a simple succession or a succession that is complicated by family members who can’t agree on what should happen next or other factors, our Louisiana succession lawyers are here to help you.
 We help hundreds of families all over Louisiana each year, and we will work hard to resolve your loved one’s estate quickly and easily.